Why do Google Play Android Vitals matter for successful ASO?

 Other Android Vitals to Pay Attention to

-The above metrics are the ones Google consider core, meaning they’re going to highly affect your Google Play ranking.
+The above metrics are the ones Google considers core, affecting your Google Play ranking highly.
 But, don’t forget about the other Vitals as well.
 These include:

 - Slow rendering